1946–47 Kentucky Wildcats men's basketball team

 The 1946–47 Kentucky Wildcats men's basketball team represented University of Kentucky in intercollegiate basketball during the 1946–47 season.
 The team finished the season with a 34–3 overall record and were runners-up in the 1947 National Invitation Tournament.
-The team was retroactively named as national champion by the Premo-Porretta Power Poll.
+The team was retroactively ranked as the top team of the season by the Premo-Porretta Power Poll.